Students are required to

 The PhD requires a minimum of 135 units.
 Students are required to take a minimum of nine units of advanced topics courses (for depth) offered by the department (not including literature, research, consulting or Year 1 coursework), and a minimum of nine units outside of the Statistics Department (for breadth).
 Courses for the depth and breadth requirements must equal a combined minimum of 24 units.
 In addition, students must enroll in STATS 390 Statistical Consulting, taking it at least twice.

 All students who have passed the qualifying exams but have not yet passed the Thesis Proposal Meeting must take STATS 319 at least once each year.
 For example, a student taking the qualifying exams in the summer after Year 1 and having the dissertation proposal meeting in Year 3, would take 319 in Years 2 and 3.
 Students in their second year are strongly encouraged to take STATS 399 with at least one faculty member.
-All details of program requirements can be found in our annually updated handbook.
+All details of program requirements can be found in our annually updated handbook (available to all Stanford affiliates with Stanford authentication).

 Doctoral and Research Advisors